-The invoice can also be used as a shipment document that will describe all of the aspects of the shipment, including its type, carrier, package information, etc. The situation in which the document will be used can change its content, which is why there are so many different templates that match different purposes.
-For a full list of Invoice templates please check out our library below.
+The Invoice can also be used as a shipment document that will describe all of the aspects of the shipment, including its type, carrier, package information, etc. The situation in which the document will be used can change its content, which is why there are so many different templates that match different purposes.
+Check out the links below to download printable and customizable Invoice templates.

 How Do I Create an Invoice?

 - Date and Number.
-The invoice should always designate the date it was sent and the unique reference number.
+Write down the date the Invoice was sent and its unique reference number.
 It will help to track transactions and connect them with the purchases they cover.

 - Information About the Parties.
-Here the document should state information about the parties.
-They can be named different ways due to the different types of invoices, however, the most commonly used are a seller and a buyer, a company and a customer, or a shipper and a consignee.
-In addition to this, the invoice can also designate information about the carrier and state their name, location, and contact details.
+State information about the parties.
+They can be presented in different ways due to the different types of Invoices, however, the most commonly used are a seller and a buyer, a company and a customer, or a shipper and a consignee.
+In addition to this, the Invoice can also specify information about the carrier and state their name, location, and contact details.

 - Transaction Information.
 Sellers can use this part of the document to designate the total price of the package, whether it was already paid, and what method of payment has been used in this case.

 - Signature.
-To state that all of the information presented in the document is true and valid the seller should sign the document.
+The seller should sign the document in order o state that all of the information presented in the document is true and valid.

 This proforma invoice is a preliminary bill of sale that describes a shipment of goods and is sent to a buyer before the delivery in accordance with Code of Federal Regulations (CFR) Title 19 Section 141.85.